tayler-id/tayler_id_portfolio_redesign_final/memory-bank/progress.md

 *   **Deployment Strategy:** Successfully executed a hybrid deployment: dynamic backend on Fly.io and static frontend on Netlify.
 *   **Git & GitHub for Deployment:** Established a local Git repository, pushed to a new GitHub remote, and integrated with Netlify for CI/CD of the frontend.
 *   **Custom Domain Setup:** Navigated Netlify and Namecheap settings to configure `tayler.id` with Netlify DNS.
+*   **Netlify Deployment Quirks:** Confirmed that changing Netlify build settings (like Publish Directory) might require a new Git push to reliably take effect, rather than just a UI-triggered deploy.
 *   **PDF Parsing Challenges:** Encountered an issue with one PDF, highlighting that PDF parsing can sometimes be problematic depending on file structure/corruption.

 This document tracks the project's progress and current state.
 It will be updated as tasks are completed and new information becomes available.